Dialog: Function-Block: Math (with Calculator)

 For example:

-If you select Linear Coordinates as the Output Data-Type, then ALL of the equations use Linear Units
+If you select Linear Coordinates as the Output Data-Type, then the output of ALL equations have Linear Units

 If you have two(2) output-connectors, there are 6 equations.